Julia-Wagner/PawfectMatch/TESTING.md

 I always tested new input by entering incorrect information and trying to break it.
 This way I ensured correct error handling and feedback to the user.

 I regularly tested the application in different browsers and devices, like my phone and tablet.
+Specific scenarios included:

+  - Navigating through different pages to ensure smooth transitions.
+  - Testing form submissions with both valid and invalid inputs.
+  - Verifying the responsiveness of the application on various screen sizes.

 When I found a bug while testing on my phone, I created a **Bug Issue** on my Kanban board and provided details and screenshots.
 After finishing all my *must have* user stories for the MVP, I did a first big round of testing.

 The *#peer-code-review* channel on Code Institute´s Slack was used to get some feedback from other students.
 I also sent the link to my project to friends and family asking them to test it.